-4.1.
-Assessing Applications
+4.1 Assessing Applications

-Applicants for housing can access our housing list by completing the Common Housing Register application form; this form is sent to applicants.
-We offer applicants assistance to complete this form on request.
-We also provide interpreters or signers, as appropriate; we meet the costs of providing this service.
+Applicants for housing can access the housing list by completing the Common Housing Register application form; this form is sent to applicants.
+The Council offers applicants assistance to complete this form on request.

+The Council also provides interpreters or signers, as appropriate and meets the costs of providing this service.

-We aim to assess applications within twenty working days of receiving them, and send applicants details of their award of points.
+The Council aims to assess applications within twenty working days of receiving them, and send applicants details of their award of points.

-Existing tenants of East Dunbartonshire Council may apply for a transfer, applicants should use the same application form.
+Existing tenants of the Council may apply for a transfer; applicants should use the same application form.

 Tenants also have other legal rights.
-For example, they have the right to exchange houses with any other Scottish Secure Tenant; this is subject to Homeswapper receiving our prior written approval that we cannot withhold unreasonably.
-Details of our exchange procedures are available on request.
+For example, they have the right to exchange houses with any other Scottish secure tenant; this is subject to Homeswapper receiving the Council's prior written approval that cannot be withheld unreasonably.
+Details of the Council's exchange procedures are available on request.